Sahu-Nihar/Newsletter_Signup_Porject/README.md

 # Newsletter_Signup_Porject
-A simple Newsletter Signup page that registers user to my site for news.
+Newsletter_Signup_Project: Uses mail chimp API to store email id of user that have registerd to my site for daily news update.
 You can signup on: https://newsletter-jedi-order.herokuapp.com/